ibm-cloud-docs/vpc/api-change-log-beta.md

 - [Account policies](/apidocs/vpc-beta#list-private-path-service-gateway-account-policies) provide per-account access policies that supersede the private path service gateway's default access policy.
 You can [create](/apidocs/vpc-beta#create-private-path-service-gateway-account-policy), [update](/apidocs/vpc-beta#update-private-path-service-gateway-account-policy), and [delete](/apidocs/vpc-beta#delete-private-path-service-gateway-account-policy) policies to `permit`, `deny`, or manually `review` requests from any account.
 You can also [revoke](/apidocs/vpc-beta#revoke-account-for-private-path-service-gateway) current and future access for an account.
 For more information, see [About account policies](/docs/vpc?topic=vpc-pps-about-account-policies).

 - [Endpoint gateway bindings](/apidocs/vpc-beta#list-private-path-service-gateway-endpoint-gateway) represent each request to access to the private path service gateway.
 The associated account policy is applied to all `pending` endpoint gateway bindings.
 If an associated account policy doesn't exist, the private path service gateway's `default_access_policy` is used.
-If the resulting policy is `review`, you will be able to explicitly approve or deny the request, and optionally set a new policy for future requests from the account.
+If the resulting policy is `review`, you are able to explicitly approve or deny the request, and optionally set a new policy for future requests from the account.

 Learn about [creating private path service gateways](/docs/vpc?topic=vpc-private-path-service-about), and explore the new [API methods](/apidocs/vpc-beta#list-private-path-service-gateways).